openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Javier Llorente: KDE bug triage report](http://lizards.opensuse.org/2010/09/12/kde-bug-triage-report/)

-"Last month there was a KDE bug triage (sorry for the late report) and we squashed 60 bugs :-D  Thanks to all the people who contributed in making the KDE experience a bit better, especially Stephen Dunn and Christian Trippe. ;-)  Remember, this hasnâ€™t finished here.
+"Last month there was a KDE bug triage (sorry for the late report) and we squashed 60 bugs :-D  Thanks to all the people who contributed in making the KDE experience a bit better, especially Stephen Dunn and Christian Trippe. ;-)  Remember, this hasn’t finished here.
 Going through the bug reports always helps!"
 </td>
 </tr>
 </tbody>